 Organizations generally do not possess the complete infrastructure required to perform testing.
 And due to dynamic changes in the business requirements and standards, upgrading their in-house device labs becomes challenging and overburdening.
 It demands too much in terms of investment in money and expertise as well.
 Cloud testing solves this problem in a snap by providing benefits that are basic and yet important.
 It simulates the real environment and allows testing on a mirrored testing environment.
 Testers follow the easiest steps; they just have to sign up, select devices of their choice, and start testing on them instantly.

 Setting up your device labs will be a huge investment.
 Coping up with the changing business needs, buying new devices, new frameworks, new software, and licenses every time a new one hits the market becomes a costly affair, additionally you would have to spend time and money in maintaining the lab as well.
 Which is not at all a feasible option and seems illogical even when the organizations have the choice of opting for cloud testing solutions that can handle their testing needs.
+Hence enterprise mobility is entirely driven by mobile app testing on cloud.

 Cloud testing provides all the necessary services in one place, covering all software and hardware configurations required for testing successfully.
 Continuous Testing Cloud platforms like pCloudy ensure that every time a new user accesses any device on a real device cloud, it is in mint condition and offered with adjustable factory settings.
 After every test completion, the data is wiped clean for the next user ensuring data privacy.